cap-js-community/feature-toggle-library/docs/usage/index.md

 _Option: clearSubScopes_

-Since setting values for scope-combinations happens additively, it can become hard to keep track of which combinations have dedicated values attached to them.
+Since setting values for scope-combinations happens additively, it can become hard to keep track of which combinations have maintained values attached to them.
 If you want to set a value _and_ make sure that there isn't a more specific scope-combination, which overrides that value, then you can use the option `{ clearSubScopes: true }` as a third argument.
 For example